 WELCOME TO CONFIRMATION BIAS

-Have you ever had a discussion, probably heated, with someone over a topic which is usually polarising?
-Im sure you have.
+Have you ever had a discussion, probably heated, with someone over a topic that is usually polarising?
+I’m sure you have.

 Whether it is the right or wrongs of climate change, abortions, gun laws, same sex marriage or the Earth being flat.
-These topics are usually ripe for conformation bias.
+These topics are usually ripe for confirmation bias.

 The mind does this by choosing information to back that belief up while ignoring everything else to the contrary.

 So say you are having an internet ‘discussion’ with somebody who has the opposite viewpoint as yourself on child vaccinations.
-As we try to prove our point, before we frantically start typing out our theses of our argument we jump on Google to find evidence to back ourselves up.
+As we try to prove our point before we frantically start typing out the theses of our argument we jump on Google to find evidence to back ourselves up.